 4C.
-Geographical information
+Geographical segments

-The Group operates principally in the PRC.
+The Group operates principally in the People's Republic of China ("PRC").
 The contribution from Singapore is not material and therefore no separate geographical segments have been presented.

 4D.
 Information about major customers

 There are no customers with revenue transactions of over 10% of the Group's revenue.